Our Advisory Council

-In addition to this, Health Canada and many of the programs providing hydromorphone prescription options refer to these programs as “safer supply” given that the use of opioids always comes with some risks and so cannot be called “safe”, while also acknowledging that a drug that is of known quality, composition, and potency is safer than drugs purchased on the street from an unregulated market.
+Additionally, Health Canada and medicalized programs use the term “safer supply” to acknowledge that the use of opioids (and medications in general) always comes with some risks and so cannot be called “safe”.
+However, “safer” works to acknowledge that a drug of known quality, composition, and potency is less risky than drugs purchased on the street from an unregulated market.

 People who use drugs are experts

 People who use drugs are knowledgeable about the culture of drug use and their own goals and needs.
-Collaborating with people who use drugs is critical to developing successful programs and strategies to address the overdose crisis.
-Their expertise should guide the development, implementation, and evaluation of Safer Supply programs.
+Collaborating with people who use drugs is critical to developing successful programs and strategies to address the ongoing unregulated drug toxicity crisis.
+Their expertise should guide the development, implementation, and evaluation of all safer supply programs.

 Participant-led and participant-centred care delivery

-The program will aim to support people to meet their current goals for drug use in the safest way possible.
-Our aim is to provide compassionate and equitable health care to people who use drugs.
+Programs will aim to support people to meet their current goals for drug use in the safest way possible.
+The aim is to provide compassionate and equitable health care to all people who use drugs.

-The program recognizes that drug-related harms stem from several different sources, including from criminalization.
-It aims to reduce some of the harms associated with drug use by providing a safer drug supply.
-Clinicians will respect people’s autonomy and choices around drug use and accessing healthcare.
+Programs will recognize that drug-related harms stem from several different sources, primarily from the criminalization of people who use, share, and sell drugs.
+Programs aim to reduce some of the harms associated with drug use by providing a regulated, safer drug supply.
+Clinicians will respect people’s autonomy, agency, and choices around drug use and accessing healthcare.

-The program is meant to be as accessible as possible.
-Clinicians will strive to meet participant needs and ensure access to care through flexibility, problem solving and collaboration.
+Programs will be as accessible as possible.
+Clinicians will strive to meet participant needs and ensure access to a continuum of care through flexibility, problem solving, and collaboration.

-Missed doses or assessments or continued illicit drug use will be addressed through dialogue and support and will not result in discharge from the program.
+Missed doses or assessments or continued use of the unregulated drug supply will be addressed with compassion through dialogue and support and will not result in discharge from the program.